Wondering what community-based marketing is and how to create a community marketing strategy? Then you’re in the right place.

 - 4 Benefits of having a community marketing strategy

 - 7 Proven strategies for community marketing

 A community marketing strategy might sound like the latest buzzword in the world of marketing, but it’s also become a crucial part of the buyer journey.

 Let’s face it.
 Today’s customers have more power than ever before.
-From immediate access to the products and services they’re interested in, the ability to leave feedback on review sites and spying on social media, customers are so much better informed. than they used to be.
-As a result, brands have been forced to transform their marketing strategies and focus their efforts on building meaningful relationships which are driven by two-way conversation.
+From immediate access to the products and services they’re interested in, the ability to leave feedback on review sites, and spying on social media, customers are so much better informed.
+As a result, brands have been forced to transform their marketing strategies and focus their efforts on building meaningful relationships that are driven by two-way conversation.

 1. Reduce your dependency on paid advertising